noahf909/RobertArchive/README.md

-# RobertArchive
+# Robert Archive
-Robert - AI/NLP Customer Chatbot with PaymentCollect LLC
+Original files have been kept with the company I interned over the summer.
+However, in this repository, you can find videos that showcase the project